-"The mission of the Alaska Humanities Forum is to use the wisdom and methods of the humanities to enrich the civic, intellectual and cultural life of all Alaskans."
+"The mission of the Alaska Humanities Forum is to use humanities to tell the stories and impact the lives of all Alaskans."

 The Alaska Humanities Forum engages Alaskans in humanities-based projects and innovative programs which are either funded by the Forum or run directly by the Forum.
 Our major programs are:

 Educator Cross-Cultural Immersion

 Alaska History and Cultural Studies High School Curriculum

 - Funding numerous independent projects and programs based in the humanities within Alaska.